-- 1) Printer: A product whose primary function is to generate paper output from electronic input.
+- Printer: A product whose primary function is to generate paper output from electronic input.
 A printer is capable of receiving information from single-user or networked computers, or other input devices (e.g., digital cameras).
-This definition is intended to cover products that are marketed as printers, and printers that can be field-upgraded to meet the definition of an MFD. - 2) Scanner: A product whose primary function is to convert paper originals into electronic images that can be stored, edited, converted, or transmitted, primarily in a personal computing environment.
-This definition is intended to cover products that are marketed as scanners. - 3) Copier: A product whose sole function is to produce paper duplicates from paper originals.
+This definition is intended to cover products that are marketed as printers and printers that can be field-upgraded to meet the definition of an MFD. - 2) Scanner: A product whose primary function is to convert paper originals into electronic images that can be stored, edited, converted, or transmitted, primarily in a personal computing environment.
+This definition is intended to cover products that are marketed as scanners. - Copier: A product whose sole function is to produce paper duplicates from paper originals.
 This definition is intended to cover products that are marketed as copiers, and upgradeable digital copiers (UDCs). - 4) Facsimile (Fax) Machine: A product whose primary functions are (1) to scan paper originals for electronic transmission to remote units, and (2) to receive electronic transmissions for conversion to paper output.
 A fax machine may also be capable of producing paper duplicates.
 Electronic transmission is primarily over a public telephone system, but may also be via a computer network or the Internet.
-This definition is intended to cover products that are marketed as fax machines. - 5) Multifunction Device (MFD): A product that performs two or more of the core functions of a Printer, Scanner, Copier, or Fax Machine.
+This definition is intended to cover products that are marketed as fax machines. - 5) Multifunction Device (MFD): A product that performs the core functions of a Printer and Scanner.
 An MFD may have a physically integrated form factor, or it may consist of a combination of functionally integrated components.
 MFD copy functionality is considered to be distinct from single-sheet convenience copying functionality sometimes offered by fax machines.
-This definition includes products marketed as MFDs, and "multi-function products" (MFPs). - 6) Digital Duplicator: A product sold as a fully-automated duplicator system through the method of stencil duplicating with digital reproduction functionality.
+This definition includes products marketed as MFDs and "multi-function products" (MFPs). - 6) Digital Duplicator: A product sold as a fully-automated duplicator system through the method of stencil duplicating with digital reproduction functionality.
 This definition is intended to cover products that are marketed as digital duplicators. - 7) Mailing Machine: A product whose primary function is to print postage onto mail pieces.
-This definition is intended to cover products that are marketed as mailing machines.
+This definition is intended to cover products that are marketed as mailing machines. - 8) Professional Imaging Product: A printer or MFD marketed as intended for producing deliverables for sale, with the following features: - a) Supports paper with basis weight greater than or equal to 141 g/m^{2;} - b) A3-capable; - c) If product is monochrome, monochrome product speed equal to or greater than 86 ipm;